-All applicants (e.g. Pls and Co-Pls) must include a brief statement of endorsement from the respective dean(s)/supervisor(s) confirming the proposed work is aligned to the scholarly agenda/strategy of the college(s)/school(s).
+All applicants (e.g. Pls and Co-Pls) must include a brief statement of endorsement from the respective dean(s)/supervisor(s) confirming the proposed work is aligned to the scholarly agenda/strategy of the college(s)/school(s), university strategic plan, and/or the Quality Enhancement Plan.